chronicc/ansible/README.md

 # Ansible

-A collection of ansible playbooks for managing my infrastructure.
+A collection of ansible playbooks for managing my infrastructure and testing.

 ## Getting started